 Through our community programs and partnerships with other local social-profit agencies, ArtReach is able to serve more than 1000 people each year.
 ArtReach is a pioneer in innovative, community-focused programming such as monthly Free Art Days for children, affordable continuing ed art classes for adults, summer arts camp, open studio time for aspiring artists, and our partnerships to provide healing art experiences for local support groups.

 ArtReach’s Core values:

 - We believe that creative expression is a fundamental need of all people.

-• We believe that creating art helps the artist discover something positive about themselves, and strive to make each experience meaningful and complete.
+- We believe that creating art helps the artist discover something positive about themselves.

-• We believe that creative art experiences are important for all members of our community, at all ages and stages of life.
+- We believe that creative art experiences are important and must be available for all members of our community.